-- 7.5 Local Authorities have a power and not a duty to provide public toilets.
-Section 87 of the Public Health Act 1936, as amended, allows local authorities to make such charge for the use of public conveniences 'as they think fit'. - 7.6 The refurbishment contract contains detailed provisions for instigating and managing the refurbishment programme, including approvals for designs and costings.
+Local Authorities have a power and not a duty to provide public toilets.
+Section 87 of the Public Health Act 1936, as amended, allows local authorities to make such charge for the use of public conveniences 'as they think fit'.

+The refurbishment contract contains detailed provisions for instigating and managing the refurbishment programme, including approvals for designs and costings.

-- 7.7 The council's funding of £550,000 towards refurbishment of the 12 sites (which will be combined with Healthmatic's committed investment of £602,000) was anticipated as part of the 2017 procurement and does not require any variation to the existing contract.
-It is therefore compliant with public procurement legislation and does not require a new procurement. - 7.8 This report does not require a delegation to an officer as it relates to the management of an existing contract rather than the procuring a new contract (new contracts over £500,000 require the approval of the relevant committee).
+The council's funding of £550,000 towards refurbishment of the 12 sites (which will be combined with Healthmatic's committed investment of £602,000) was anticipated as part of the 2017 procurement and does not require any variation to the existing contract.
+It is therefore compliant with public procurement legislation and does not require a new procurement.

-Lawyer Consulted: Elizabeth Culbert Date: 28.05.18
+Lawyer Consulted: Elizabeth Culbert Date: 01/09/18